Why I want people to

 These sores were not from pressure but from untreated

 infection, poorly managed tubes, etc.

 12. "My father was on oxygen and that day the machine

 suddenly failed.
 New equipment was rushed to the house.
 I

-for assistance.
-The nurse couldn't be reached we were told and
+asking for assistance.
+The nurse couldn't be reached we

-you can contract with oxygen supply groups who know to whom to
+when you can contract with oxygen supply groups who know

 13. "I was threatened with arrest if I attempted to give